pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 ### <a id="control-desired-namespaces"></a>Control the `desired-namespaces` ConfigMap with GitOps

-You can maintain the [`desired-namespaces`](about.hbs.md#desired-ns-configmap) ConfigMap in your Git repository instead of using the Namespace Provisioner controller.
+You can maintain the [`desired-namespaces`](about.hbs.md#desired-ns-configmap) ConfigMap in your Git repository instead of using the [controller](about.hbs.md#nsp-controller).
 You can use different GitOps tools to override the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) in the tap-namespace-provisioning namespace.
-If the controller is installed as part of the package, when it reconciles, it will remove all namespaces that are not properly labeled with the [`namespace_selector`](install.hbs.md#customized-install) specified in the tap values (Default label selector is **`apps.tanzu.vmware.com/tap-ns=""`**).
+If the [controller](about.hbs.md#nsp-controller) is installed as part of the package, when it reconciles, it will remove all namespaces that are not properly labeled with the [`namespace_selector`](install.hbs.md#customized-install) specified in the tap values (Default label selector is **`apps.tanzu.vmware.com/tap-ns=""`**).

 #### Prerequisites

 - The Namespace Provisioner package is installed and successfully reconciled.
-- [**`controller`** ](install.hbs.md#customized-installation) is set to “false”.
+- [`controller`](install.hbs.md#customized-installation) is set to “false”.
 - The registry-credentials secret referred by the Tanzu Build Service is added to `tap-install.yaml` and exported to all namespaces.
 If you don’t want to export this secret to all namespaces for any reason, you will have to go through an additional step to create this secret in the namespace.